This post may contain affiliate links. See our affiliate disclaimer here.

 As far as laundry goes, every RV park we’ve stayed at has a laundry room.
 Only once have we ever camped somewhere without one and needed to use a laundromat (Banff National Park).

 In our new Winnebago Forza (2020 update) we have a washing machine and dryer (separate, though many RVs have all-in-one units) and it has been a GAME-CHANGER.
 Seriously.
 Now that we travel with an infant, having our own laundry on board is such a blessing.
-Highly recommend for anyone traveling with kids.
+I highly recommend it for anyone traveling with kids.

 16. Does Alyssa drive the RV?